 Toronto’s Winter Traditions

+By Cristina Cantarelli.
 Sure, it can get a little nippy over here, but Toronto has always been one of the best cities to take in the winter season.
 Although the warmth hibernates for a few months, our city doesn’t!
-There are many winter traditions you can join in that will give you a local experience and make you forget about the cold and frost!
+There are many winter traditions you can join in that will give you a local experience and make you enjoy Jack Frost nipping at your nose!
+ShareThis

 Cavalcade of Lights

 The Cavalcade of Lights celebration officially kicks off the spirit of the season in Toronto.
 For almost 50 years, thousands of Torontonians have flocked to City Hall in November to see the illumination of the 50-foot tree.
 Grab a hot chocolate for the fireworks show and watch some of the best performances in Canadian music.

 Polar Bear Dip

 Hang up that snowsuit and dust off the bikini!
 Every year on January 1, Torontonians strip away the layers for a jump into Lake Ontario.
 The Toronto Polar Bear Dip has been an annual tradition at Sunnyside Beach for almost 15 years, but it’s not just to get rid of our New Year’s Eve hangovers.
 The event helps raise money for Habitat for Humanity and build housing projects in Toronto.

 One of my favourite winter memories as a child was tapping real maple syrup.
 Just a few minutes from downtown, Black Creek Pioneer Village is Toronto’s largest outdoor living history museum and it is an especially nostalgic tradition for families during March Break.
 The maple syrup festival takes place in a re-created village from the 1860s.
 It’s a unique experience of what it was like to live in rural Ontario complete with Victorian costumes, horse-drawn wagon rides and sugar bushes where you can learn to boil tree sap in a traditional syrup cauldron just like our early settlers once did.
 Brewing sweet Canadian maple is sure to get you all warm and fuzzy inside, no matter how cold our winters get.